hashicorp/terraform-provider-tfe/website/docs/cdktf/python/r/team_notification_configuration.html.markdown

   be used by the receiving server to verify request authenticity when configured for notification configurations with a destination type of `generic`.
 Defaults to `null`.
   This value _must not_ be provided if `destination_type` is `email`, `microsoft-teams`, or `slack`.
+- `token_wo` - (Optional) A write-only secure token for the notification configuration, guaranteed not to be written to plan or state artifacts.
+Only one of `token` or `token_wo` can be provided.
 - `triggers` - (Optional) The array of triggers for which this notification configuration will send notifications.
 Currently, the only valid value is `change_request:created`.